 - If you're using a pasta maker, follow the instructions as per its instruction manual (yes, I sometimes read them).
 If you haven't yet invested in a pasta maker, what's wrong with you?
 Sike.
 Get out the rolling pin and get busy.
 Break the dough into 4 or 5 chunks and roll each out to approx 1-2mm in thickness.
 To do this, you'll have to keep a bowl of flour on hand to continually dust both your surface and the sheet of pasta with which you're currently working.

-- To make the actual ravioli, place a line of about ½ tbsp filling about an inch from the edge along one rectangular sheet of dough, leaving 1.5-2 inches between each.
+- To make the actual ravioli, place a line of about ½ tablespoon filling about an inch from the edge along one rectangular sheet of dough, leaving 1.5-2 inches between each.
 Brush around the edges with water and fold the other half over the top.
 Press and seal around the edges.
 Using a pastry cutter, cut around the edges to make individual raviolis.

 - Collect any remaining dough, roll out and follow the steps again.
 Repeat until no dough is left.